rasulkireev/apw/src/content/articles/in-search-of-great-automations.md

 Not in the abstract "AI will do everything for us" kind of way.
 More in the very practical, slightly boring way.
 What annoying things do I do every week?
 What information do I keep looking up?
 What decisions could be easier if the right context was already there?

-This is one of the reasons I am excited about OpenClaw and Codex Automations.
-It feels like we are getting closer to the point where I can have agents help with more of the background work of life and projects.
+This is one of the reasons I am excited about [OpenClaw](https://github.com/openclaw/openclaw), [Codex Automations](https://developers.openai.com/codex/app/automations), and tools like them.
+I also wrote a short [OpenClaw deployment guide](/openclaw-with-docker-practical-setup-guide/) because it feels like we are getting closer to the point where I can have agents help with more of the background work of life and projects.

 But there is one problem.

 Agents are only useful when they have the right data.

+Sherlock Holmes put it well in *A Scandal in Bohemia*: ["It is a capital mistake to theorize before one has data."](https://www.gutenberg.org/files/48320/48320-h/48320-h.htm)

 This sounds obvious, but I think it is the main thing.
-If an agent doesn't know what is happening in my life, it can't really help.
+If an agent doesn't know [what is happening in my life](/february-2025/#documentation-and-reflection), it can't really help.
 It can write a nice generic answer, but it can't notice the thing I forgot, connect two events together, or remind me about something that is quietly becoming a problem.

 That is why I liked playing around with [OpenBudget](https://www.openbudget.sh/).
 The idea is simple: give AI tools access to your finance data, and then ask questions about it in normal language.